pypa/packaging.python.org/source/index.rst

 :Last Reviewed: 2015-09-08

-The "Python Packaging User Guide" (PyPUG) aims to be the authoritative resource on how to package, publish and install Python distributions using current tools.
+The "Python Packaging User Guide" (PyPUG) aims to be the authoritative resource on how to package, publish, and install Python projects using current tools.

 To follow the development of Python packaging, see the `Python Packaging Authority <https://www.pypa.io>`_.